bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/template-kubernetes-azure.rst

 (i.e. online in your web browser) but it's actually easier to do it using the Azure Command-Line Interface (CLI).
-(The Azure Portal will ask you for a public SSH key and a "service principal," and you'll have to create those first if they don't exist.
-The CLI will create them for you if necessary.)

 Microsoft has `instructions to install the Azure CLI 2.0 on most common operating systems